 “Pullman has been a big part of my development,” said Gleason, who was at WSU for the naming Wednesday.
 “I have amazing memories from my time here and I am excited I could be here in person today.
 Thanks again for including me.
 Go Cougs!”

 The naming opportunity arrived courtesy of Cougar alumnus Glenn Osterhout’s donation of $250,000.
 With his … » More …

 An annual $100,000 donation for the next eight years from Simpson Strong-Tie will support Washington State University construction and engineering research in the new PACCAR Environmental Technology Building on the WSU Pullman campus.

 The commitment establishes the Simpson Strong-Tie Research and Testing Laboratory and an excellence fund that will support research in areas such as concrete durability, repair and retrofit; tall timber buildings; deck safety; post-frame buildings and seismic retrofit.
 The fund will support fellowships for professors and graduate students and equipment purchases.

-“We believe this partnership will drive our research innovations and lead to safer and … » More …
+“We believe this partnership will drive our research innovations and lead to safer … » More …

 Washington State University welcomes the WSU community across the state and around the globe to participate in #CougsGive, the university’s second annual day of giving, beginning Monday, Feb.
 29.